 Rustic and Rugged

 Coalmont and Tulameen are cozy villages just outside of Princeton.
 These are the kinds of places where you can really get away from it all.
-Choose your level of accommodation from roughing it camping to Inns and vacation rentals.
+Choose your type of accommodation from roughing it camping to Inns and vacation rentals.
 You’ll find plenty of places to fish, pan for gold, and explore.
-You can hike or bike the nearby trails in the warmer months, including the Great Trail (formerly the Trans Canada Trail).
+You can hike or bike the nearby trails in the warmer months, including the Trans Canada Trail.
 In the winter, head out into the backcountry on a snowmobile.

 Coalmont and Tulameen Location Map